totalcloudconsulting/kubernetes-aws/README.md

 # Logs

-ALL container logs sent to AWS CloudWatch Logs.
-Logs aren't  available internally via API (e.g. kubectl logs ... command: "Error response from daemon: configured logging driver does not support reading") Please check the AWS CloudWatch / Logs / K8s* for container logs.
+Optional: If you choose in template options, all container logs are sent to AWS CloudWatch Logs.
+In that case, local "kubectl" logs aren't  available internally via API call (e.g. kubectl logs ... command: "Error response from daemon: configured logging driver does not support reading") Please check the AWS CloudWatch / Logs / K8s* for container logs.

 # Abstract paper